-The NH90 can carry up to 12 fully equipped soldiers, or up to 18 lightly equipped troops (allowing for door gunners).
-It can carry up to nine stretchers plus medical staff, or palletised cargo; it can also lift the NZ Army’s Light Operational Vehicle.
+The NH90 can carry up to nine stretchers plus medical staff, or palletised cargo; it can also lift the NZ Army’s Light Operational Vehicle.

 The RNZAF now has eight NH90 helicopters in its fleet, which have been used for disaster relief operations throughout NZ and in the South Pacific.
 The NH90 has the capability to support ground operations, conduct search and rescue missions, counter-drug operations, and counter-terrorism responses.
 It is utilised by many national organisations such as the NZ Police, Customs, Maritime NZ, Civil Defence, MFAT, and DOC.

 |Power plant||2 x Rolls-Royce Turbomecca RTM 322-01/9; (2,227 SHP each)|

 |Height||5.23m (rotors turning)|

 |Max weight||10,600kg, can be extended to 11,000kg in certain operational situations|

 |Max underslung load||3,300kg|

 |Crew||Two pilots and one or two helicopter loadmasters|